N=3-extended Supersymmetric Schwarzian and Liouville Theories: OSp(2 3) and OSp(2 3)

 \subsection{OSp(2$|$3)$_{target}$}

-It seems that the the coadjoint action (\ref{Ad}) no longer keeps the OSp(2$|$3)$_{target}$ invariance of the Schwarzian derivative, due to the $b$-dependence.
-We show that the invariance remains if the configuration of $b$ is appropriately chosen for the initial point $(b,c)$ of the coadjoint orbit.
-The idea is that for any configuration of $b$ we may find functions $F_0(x,\theta)$ and $\Phi_0(x,\theta)$ such that
+It seems that the the coadjoint action (\ref{CCoad}) no longer keeps the OSp(2$|$3)$_{target}$ invariance of the Schwarzian derivative, due to the $b$-dependence.
+We show that the invariance remains if the initial point $b$ of the coadjoint orbit ${\cal O}_b$ is appropriately chosen.
+The idea is that for any configuration of $b$ we may find certain functions $F_0(x,\theta)$ and $\Phi_0(x,\theta)$ such that

 Here the Schwarzian derivative is regarded as a background configuration for $b(x,\theta)$.
-It is a gauge-fixing of the $N=3$ superconformal diffeomorphism.
-Along the coadjoint orbit the superfield $b(x,\theta)$ flows to $b(f,\varphi)$ by the superconformal diffeomorphism as (\ref{Ad}).
-Putting (\ref{delta-bS}) into (\ref{Ad}) and using (\ref{findiffeo}) we get
+The initial point $b(x,\theta)$ flows to $\Delta^{1\over 2}b(f,\varphi)$ along the coadjoint orbit under the $N=3$ superconformal diffeomorphism.
+Putting (\ref{delta-bS}) into (\ref{CCoad}) and using the composition law of the Schwarzian derivative (\ref{findiffeo}) we get

-in the coadjoint action.
-We can say that the $b$-dependence of the coadjoint action has been renormalized into the original Schwarzian derivative.
-Clearly this renormalized Schwarzian derivative has the same OSp(2$|$3)$_{target}$ invariance as the original one.
-But then we have to flow the non-linear transformations (\ref{Killing}) as
+We can say that the $b$-dependence of the coadjoint action (\ref{CCoad}) has been renormalized into the original Schwarzian derivative.
+Clearly this renormalized Schwarzian derivative has the same OSp(2$|$3)$_{target}$ invariance as the original one because the non-linear transformations (\ref{Killing}) flow as

-Thus the coadjoint action (\ref{Ad}) can keep OSp(2$|$3)$_{target}$ invariance.
+Thus the coadjoint action (\ref{CCoad}) can keep OSp(2$|$3)$_{target}$ invariance.